owjhart/MWPhotoBrowser/README.md

 ### Videos

-You can represent videos in MWPhoto objects by providing a standard MWPhoto image object with a `videoURL`.
-You can also use a `PHAsset` object or a URL to an assets library video.
+You can represent videos in MWPhoto objects by providing a standard MWPhoto image object with a `videoURL`.ph

 ```obj-c